hugonz/do_im_inventory/README.md

 Role Name
 =========

 This role calls up the API for Digital Ocean v2 and brings all the droplets along with their tags.
-Optionally, the role allows for filtering by tags.
+Optionally, the role allows for filtering the returned inventory by tags.

 This role came from the lack of a digital_ocean_droplet_facts module in mainline Ansible.